olinrobotics/olinrobotics.github.io/odroid_info.md

    When enough samples are gathered, the CALIBRATE button will turn green.
 Press on it to view the results.

    When you're satisfied, click SAVE and COMMIT.
-In the first terminal, Take note of the path where camera.yaml is saved.
+In the first terminal, take note of the path where camera.yaml is saved.

 5. Move the camera.yaml file to the default directory where ar_pose looks for: